tapilew/equilibrio-alpha/README.md

 ## 9. Future Roadmap & Blockchain Strategy

 The MVP validates the **decentralized core primitive (handling USDC)** on BlockDAG (for demo purposes) and its initial composability via events.
+BlockDAG's **speed and EVM compatibility** were valuable for this rapid prototyping phase.
 Next steps involve building the Equilibrio OS on this proven foundation, deepening composability, and deploying strategically across multiple chains:

 1. **Targeted Multi-Chain Deployment:**
    - **Priority (LATAM Focus): Celo.** Deploy EquiProtocol contracts to Celo